JoinColony/colonyJS/docs/_Topics_ColonyRoles.md

 ## Permissions

-The permissions each colony role has for calling client methods are as follows.
+The permissions for calling client methods are as follows.

 ### Colony Client